09 Jul Traveling in Colombia by plane

 Medellín José María Córdova Airport

 The airport is around 45 minutes from the city, on top of a mountain.
 The taxi ride costs 100 000 COP, the bus costs 25 000 COP.
 Modern, international airport.

 Cartagena Rafael Núñez Airport

 Cartagena’s airport is significantly smaller than the others mentioned, around 15 minutes from the city, the taxi ride is around 25 000 – 40 000 COP.

 Santa Marta Simón Bolívar Airport

 Santa Marta’s airport is also smaller; it’s useful for those who are headed to paradise on Earth, also known as Tayrona National Park (you can go by bus or taxi as well, the taxi is around 120 000 COP, which is not cheap in Colombia, the ride is a little over an hour to the entrance of the Park).

 Pereira Matecaña Airport

-A small airport in the “Eje Cafetero”/”Coffee zone” close to the city center of Pereira – there is a public transportation (collectivo bus) between the airport and the city for 1800 COP (0,6 EUR), but the taxi is better option especially during the night.
+A small airport in the “Eje Cafetero”/”Coffee zone” close to the city center of Pereira – there is public transportation (“collectivo”) between the airport and the city for 2700 COP, but the taxi is better option especially during the night.
 One of the best village in Latin America, Salento (Quindío) is just 1 hour from Pereira by bus.